dezmanvee/dezmanvee/README.md

-# Hi there👋, I am currently working on a Developer Blog Platform
+# Hi there👋, I am currently working on a Developer Blog Platform and expanding my expertise to include Microsoft SQL Server and database management.

 ## About Me